2020 Michigan football schedule: Dates, times, opponents, results

-Michigan made its season debut with a 49-24 win at Minnesota on Saturday, Oct.
-24. ESPN's College GameDay was on location as the Wolverines ran wild, racking up 253 rushing yards and five touchdowns on the ground.
-Tailback Hassan Haskins led the run game with 82 yards and two touchdowns.
-Quarterback Joe Milton made his first career start, registering 277 total yards and two touchdowns.

-The Wolverines have their home opener next as they host Michigan State on Saturday, Oct.
+Michigan is holding its home opener as the No. 13 Wolverines host Michigan State on Saturday, Oct.
 31.

+The Wolverines picked up a dominant 49-24 win at then-No. 21 Minnesota a week ago.
+Quarterback Joe Milton passed for 225 yards and rushed for 52 yards to lead a balanced offense.
+Now Michigan tries to beat the rival Spartans for the fourth time in five years.
+In 2019, the Wolverines beat MSU 44-10.

-The Wolverines are in their sixth season under head coach Jim Harbaugh.
+Michigan is in its sixth season under head coach Jim Harbaugh.
 The former UM quarterback has guided his alma mater to three 10-win seasons and two New Year's Six bowl game appearances.
 The Wolverines won nine games in 2019, finishing at No. 14 in the final College Football Playoff poll.
 Michigan may need time to replace multi-year starters on both sides of the ball, but if the newcomers find their footing quickly, the Wolverines could be a team to watch this season.

 Here is the complete 2020 Michigan football schedule, including opponents, results and players to watch.